Eurovision Song Contest 2006: Other sites

 The Eurovision Village was the official Eurovision Song Contest fan and sponsors' area during the events week.
-There it was possible to watch performances by local artists, as well as the live shows broadcast from the main venue.
+There, it was possible to watch performances by local artists, as well as the live shows broadcast from the main venue.
 Located at the Zappeion, it was open from 15 to 21 May 2006.

 The EuroClub was the venue for the official after-parties and private performances by contest participants.
 Unlike the Eurovision Village, access to the EuroClub was restricted to accredited fans, delegates, and press.
 It was located at Athens Technopolis, an industrial museum and a major cultural venue of the city.

 The official "Welcome and Opening Ceremonies" events, where the contestants and their delegations are presented before the accredited press and fans, took place also in Zappeion on 15 May 2006 at 21:00 EET, followed by the Opening Ceremony.

 Participants

-All participating broadcaters in the Eurovision Song Contest must be active members of the EBU.
-On 16 January 2006, the EBU announced that the broadcasters from thirty-eight countries would participate in the 2006 contest, with the broadcaster from Austria opting not to participate due to the bad result at the previous contest, and the one from Hungary also deciding not to participate due to financial reasons.
+All participating broadcasters in the Eurovision Song Contest must be active members of the EBU.
+On 16 January 2006, the EBU announced that the broadcasters from thirty-eight countries would participate in the 2006 contest, with the broadcaster from Austria opting not to participate due to the bad result at the previous contest, and the one from Hungary also withdrawing due to financial reasons.
 Armenia participated for the very first time in the history of the contest.

-On 15 March 2006, the participating broadcaster from announced its withdrawal, reducing the participants number from 38 to 37 and leaving a vacancy in the final; however, the country retained its rights to vote in the contest.
+On 15 March 2006, the participating broadcaster from announced its withdrawal, reducing the participants number from 38 to 37 and leaving a vacant spot in the final; however, the country retained its rights to vote in the contest.